pvlib/pvlib-python/docs/sphinx/source/reference/solarposition.rst

    solarposition.sun_rise_set_transit_geometric

-The spa module contains the implementation of the built-in NLR SPA algorithm.
+The spa module contains the implementation of the built-in NREL SPA algorithm.

 .. autosummary::